dodokek/Hash-Table/README.md

 > Cyan - Rotate left hash
 > Red  - Hashsum

 At this point the supremacy of Murmur hash is obvious.
-This is why in the next part I will use it.
+If we had less words, I might have used Hashsum, but Murmur hash is much more fun to optimize.

 ## Part 2.
 Optimizations